CSC207-UofT/course-project-team-scouts/phase2/design_document.md

   - We also wanted users to be able to specify a range of values if they want, or just specify a single value.
   - Our previous design, which used `PlayerPropertiesIterator` and a text file with a list of attributes, didn't allow for this flexibility in input.

+### Phase 2

+- Created a `Database` superclass
+  - *TODO: Explanation*
+- Made use of generics with multiple classes
+- Made all database classes less static
+- Removed some responsibility from `CSVAdapter`

 ## Clean Architecture

 Our CRC diagram gives an overview of how the different classes in our program fit into the layers of Clean Architecture.
 It also shows some of the major dependencies in our program.